iter8-tools/iter8/doc_files/algorithms.md

 This documentation briefly describes the algorithms supported by iter8 to make decisions during canary releases or A/B testing.
 These algorithms are part of iter8's analytics service (_iter8-analytics_) and exposed via REST API.
 Iter8's Kubernetes controller (_iter8-controller_) calls the appropriate REST API based on the `.spec.trafficControl.strategy` set in a custom `Experiment` resource.
 Iter8's `Experiment` CRD is documented [here](iter8_crd.md).

 Iter8's algorithms are statistically robust.
 Below, we list the algorithms currently available to users.
-This list will grow as we introduce other sophisticated algorithms based on Bayesian strategies for decision making.
+This list will grow as we introduce other sophisticated algorithms for decision making.

 ## 1. Progressive check-and-increment algorithm (`check_and_increment`)